 Lisa Cox, Costume Manager:

-seamstress.
 She spends her time volunteering for her church and making costumes for the theater.
+She got

-She got started in the theater when her son Cameron performed in The Three Musketeers".
-She
+started in the theater when her son Cameron performed in The Three Musketeers".
+She and her 3

-and her 3 kids performed in "Miracle on 34th Street" and from that she took a huge interest in the
+kids performed in "Miracle on 34th Street" and from that she took a huge interest in the designing of

-and the river and stone scene in "Arabian Nights".
-I hope you enjoy our theater and will come and
+and stone scene in "Arabian Nights".
+I hope you enjoy our theater and will come and join us again.

 Sandy Laszlo, Associate Board Member: